butgit/WSL-config/README.md

 ~~For correct encoding of special characters, you need to install [patched fonts for Powerline](https://github.com/powerline/fonts).
 Make sure to install these fonts as you would normally on Windows.
 Even though `./install.sh` is provided there is no point in running this script as the GUI is provided through the Windows OS.~~

 I'm not big on a fancy terminal and a bunch of powerline fonts.
 I simply opted for Windows Terminal (Preview) and Cascadia Code for powerline.
-Just install [cascadia code](https://github.com/microsoft/cascadia-code/releases) and add "fontFace":  "Cascadia Code PL" in the setting.json file of Windows Terminal.
+Just install [cascadia code](https://github.com/microsoft/cascadia-code/releases) and put "fontFace":  "Cascadia Code PL" in the setting.json file of Windows Terminal.

 Zsh Installation:
 =================